How will you determine if your program is working? This section will provide you with the tools to monitor and evaluate your activities.

 The processes of monitoring and evaluation use carefully planned and well-thought-out methods to measure the success of an activity in meeting its goals.
 They are an important part of the project management process, because they provide:

 Key terms used when talking about monitoring and evaluation are shown in Box 1.

 Monitoring and evaluation are related processes, but each has a different focus:

 Table 1 provides examples of different outputs and outcomes for the TIS program.
 Monitoring outputs relies on describing and counting project activities and the number of people who come to events.
 In the past TIS reporting focused only on what is included in the outputs column – ‘what we do and who we reach.’
 Now, however, you are being asked to think more about ‘what difference do our activities make?’
-This is a question about your project outcomes.
+This is a question about your activity outcomes.

 Table 1: Examples of outputs and outcomes for TIS